Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts

-• Description: Feed that contains single post entries
+• Description: RSS feed that contains individual post entries

 • Feed Type: Individual Posts Comments

-• Description: RSS Feed that displays the latest comments made on an individual post entry
+• Description: Contains the latest comments made on individual items

 • Example Feed: http://yourdomain.com/title-of-blog-post/feed/